 My Research

-Despite the high levels of opportunity and mobility in our society, there are certain populations that continually find themselves at the bottom of the social stratification ladder with marginal improvement in their position over time.
-Often, these populations are characterized as racial/ethnic minorities and those of lower socio-economic status.
-Our government institutes various public programs in an attempt to level the playing field so that opportunities for success are more equally distributed for all constituents; however, in many instances, program administrators concentrate too heavily on the efficient distribution of goods and services and make insufficient consideration for the fundamental structural and social issues that lie at the core of the disparities.
+Despite the high levels of opportunity and mobility in our society, there are certain populations that continually find themselves at the bottom of the social stratification ladder with little to no improvement in their position over time.
+Too often, Black and Brown people and those living in poverty are overrepresented in these historically disenfranchised social positions.
+Government agencies have a responsibility to balance opportunities for success for all constituents; however, in many instances, administrators are forced to prioritize efficiency over equity in the distribution of resources and services.
+These leave a significant equity gap in observed outcomes between social groups in our society.

 Current Projects